msacco8/Distributed-Messaging-App-WP/README.md

 pip install grpcio
 ```

 To run the client and server, make sure that the two terminals are on the same network.
+Then, in the
-Then, run:
+gRPC-implementation directory, run:

 ```bash
 python3 app_server.py